bitpaint/LNRelay-proposal/index.md

 ( LNBits / Umbrel / BTCPay / Raspiblitz etc…)<br><br>

 <br>
-As seen before with projects like Pollofeed and Ben Arc bitcoin IOT tutoriels,  Lightning seems to be a very nice base for (almost) instant online payments that trigger something in real life .
-I want everybody to be able to set up something similar.
+As seen before with projects like Pollofeed and Ben Arc bitcoin IOT tutoriels,  Lightning seems to be a very nice base for (almost) instant online payments that trigger something in real life . <br>
+I'd like everybody to be able to set up something similar, with a few clicks! <br>
-It seems like the easy and scaleable way to achieve that will be a LNBits plugin that use the attached Lightning node to manage payments, combined with a hardware device like an ESP32 board or a M5Stack.
+It seems like the easy and scaleable way to achieve that is using LNBits.
+Plugin that use the attached Lightning node to manage payments, combined with a hardware device like an ESP32 board or a M5Stack.

 The goal is to provide a lightweight, cheap and easy to integrate<br> base system that controls a 5V relay on a ESP32/M5Stack board when a Lightning payment is made.